kanaverse/kanaval/docs/details/snn_graph_cluster/latest.md

 If `in_use = true`, `results` should contain:

-- `clusters`: an integer dataset of length equal to the number of cells (after QC filtering), containing the SNN graph cluster assignment for each cell.
+- `clusters`: an integer dataset of length equal to `num_cells`, containing the SNN graph cluster assignment for each cell.
   For `N` clusters, there should be at least one occurrence of each integer in `[0, N)`.

 If `in_use = false`, `clusters` may be absent.